 PSoC EEPROM memory is a byte-addressable nonvolatile memory.
 The CY8C36 has up to 2 KB of EEPROM memory to store user data.
 Reads from EEPROM are random access at the byte level.
 Reads are done directly; writes are done by sending write commands to an EEPROM programming interface.
 CPU code execution can continue from flash during EEPROM writes.
 EEPROM is erasable and writeable at the row level.
 The EEPROM is divided into 128 rows of 16 bytes each.
-The factory default values of all EEPROM bytes are 0.

-Because the EEPROM is mapped to the 8051 xdata space, the CPU cannot execute out of EEPROM.
+The CPU cannot execute out of EEPROM.
 There is no ECC hardware associated with EEPROM.
 If ECC is required it must be handled in firmware.